PREreview/champions-handbook/Resources/shared-resources.md

 ## Shared Resources - More coming soon!
 Please feel free to contribute to this list with links to other resources you think would be useful to your fellow Champions.
-You can send them to **champions@prereview.org** and we'll add them in this section.
+Check our [Contributors](https://github.com/PREreview/champions-handbook/blob/main/how-to-contribute.md) section for more details.

 Peer Review: